 - 1. Provide time and space for your child to read independently.
 This time should be free from distractions such as television. - 2.
-Ask your child what he or she learned from reading and how that knowledge can be used in real life.
-Have him or her read the most interesting or useful sections aloud. - 3.
-It is also helpful when your child sees other people reading at home.
-You could share what you have read. - 4.
+Ask your child what he or she learned from reading.
+Have him or her read the most interesting or useful sections aloud, and discuss how that knowledge can be used in real life. - 3.
+Assist your child in using references such as the Internet or a dictionary to look up unfamiliar words. - 4.
 Keep track of the time that your child spends reading every day.
 Note what kind of reading materials he or she likes (books, magazines, newspaper articles, the Internet, etc.).
 Then look for additional materials that would encourage your child to read more. - 5.
 Be sure your child has a library card.
 Children should select books they are interested in to develop a passion for reading.
 Many libraries have book clubs and family activities that make reading fun for the entire family. - 6.
 Use technology to help build your child's interest in reading.
 There are several websites where students can read books or articles online.
 The computer will help with words the student cannot read independently.
 Libraries also have computers students can use to access those sites.
 Feel free to ask a librarian or teacher for suggestions.